• Skip to main content

 • bleach

-To preserve a carved pumpkin you will need a bucket big enough to store your pumpkin in, some bleach, and water.
+To preserve a carved pumpkin you will need a bucket big enough to hold your pumpkin in, some bleach, and water.

 Free Weekly Cleaning Printable